Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action

 Another form for the generalized Bernoulli equation may be had by decomposing \eqref{eq:FA26} into poloidal and toroidal components, $\vec{u}_\theta \equiv \XHelmult\esub{\phi}\cross\grad\psi/R\muSI\rho$ and $u_\phi \equiv \XHelmult F/R\muSI\rho + R\varpi_\Omega$, respectively.
 Then $u^2 = u_\theta^2 + u_\phi^2$ and $\XHelmult\varpi_\Omega F/\muSI\rho\, + \varpi_\Omega^2 R^2 = \varpi_\Omega R u_\phi $.
 Thus \eqref{eq:genBern3} can also be written

-as in the IMHD result of McClements and Hole \cite[Eq.
+as in the IMHD result of McClements and Hole, Ref.~\onlinecite[Eq.
 (20)]{McClements_Hole_10}, in the case of isothermal magnetic surfaces (identifying their $2T/m_i$ with our $\tau_\Omega$).
 This reference discusses the conditions under which the Grad--Shafranov equation, to be derived in the next subsection, changes from elliptic to hyperbolic.

 Finally, crossing both sides of \eqref{eq:FA26} with $\vec{B}$ and using \eqref{eq:genGSrepB} we find

 where $\Phi = -\varpi_\Omega\psi$.
 Comparing with \eqref{eq:OhmPhiLaw} we see that, although we did not impose the ideal Ohm's law as a constraint, it is nevertheless satisfied in this case. $\Box$